Tailwind CSS vs. Bootstrap 5: The Ultimate Showdown (2025 Edition)

 When to Choose Which?

-- You need to build an MVP or admin dashboard extremely fast.
+- You need to build an MVP (Minimum Viable Product) or internal admin dashboard extremely fast.

-- You want a custom, unique design that doesn't look "generic".
+- You want a highly customized, unique design that doesn't scream "I used a template!"

-- You want to keep your bundle size as small as possible.
+- You want to keep your CSS bundle size as small as humanly possible for maximum performance.

 Conclusion